Most Active Stories

 A growing demand for public radio in the region presented an opportunity for KSUT.
 In 1984 its board of directors moved to expand its broadcast area and become a National Public Radio and American Public Radio affiliate, offering programming that would attract local listener and business support outside of the reservation.

 While the station's success as a regional public radio service was apparent, its original goal had lost its emphasis.
 In June of 1998, KSUT returned to its roots by starting Southern Ute Tribal Radio, a second radio operation that better reflected its original mission.
-Southern Ute Tribal Radio currently operates simultaneously with the Four Corners signal, 5 days a week on 91.3 FM, with additional broadcast hours to cover special meetings, Ignacio High School sports and other special events.
+Southern Ute Tribal Radio currently operates simultaneously with the Four Corners signal, 5 days a week on 91.3 FM in Southwest Colorado and 89.7 FM in Northwest New Mexico, with additional broadcast hours to cover special meetings, Ignacio High School sports and other special events.

 Four Corners Public Radio serves 14 different communities including, Durango, Silverton, Cortez and Pagosa Springs, Colorado; Aztec, Bloomfield and Farmington, New Mexico; Bluff, Utah; a large portion of Northeast Arizona and all the areas and communities in-between.
 The station provides national, local and international news, an eclectic music mix and cultural programming - plus public radio staples such as Morning Edition, All Things Considered, Car Talk, Fresh Air, This American Life and A Prairie Home Companion.

-Individual membership contributions and underwriting dollars from the local business community provide vital financial support.
+Individual membership contributions and underwriting dollars from the local business community provide over two-thirds of KSUT's budget.

 KSUT Public Radio - Connecting People Creating Community